chazeprasad/slate/source/includes/api/alert/_create.md

 ```

-This endpoint create a Alert.
+This endpoint creates a Alert.

 ### HTTP Request